-Next we investigate the effects of modality ambiguity in \data{} by looking into the source retrieval performance when tested with or without cross-modal sources (Table \ref{tb:Filter}).
-We implement a trivial baseline which selects sources according to lexical overlap between a question and a snippet/caption.
-Concretely, this baseline outputs the top 2 sources with the highest lexical F1.
-Importantly, when mining hard negatives we deliberately chose negative samples to suppress the success of a lexical overlap baseline, forcing any intelligent system to base their decisions on more robust and generalizable features.
-On the model side, sources are selected if its binary classification confidence is above a threshold.
+Crucial to a complete system design is multimodal source retrieval.
+We investigate the effect of retrieval scale (Table \ref{tb:Filter}) and dense versus sparse retrieval approaches.
+For the VLP-based model, sources are selected if its binary classification confidence is above a specified threshold.
 While the optimal thresholds for different models may vary, for fair comparisons we use 0.2, which is optimal for VLP on the development set.

-VLP does not suffer when distractors from both modalities are included during inference (68.46 vs. 68.13 and 69.70 vs. 69.48), implying that the model is implicitly determining which modality to search through based on the question.
-This aligns with real search experiences where most users know if their question is likely better answered by the main search tab or via image search.
-Our finding holds promise for a future of end-to-end, single architecture performing all reasoning steps in its inner logic without explicit step decomposition.
-Comparing VLP to \VLPi and \VLPt, we observe that VLP is on par with \VLPt while lagging behind \VLPi, suggesting that training on text-based queries harms the performance on image-based queries while the inverse is not the case.
-This leaves ample room for making smarter use of the data richness for mutual gains.
+VLP achieves $>$68\% F1 given a restricted set of candidates.
+Indicating that it can model semantic relevance, despite its lack of scalibility.
+In comparison, we use simpler and less expensive approaches when scaling up to the full collection which causes our overall performance to degrade substantially (likely due both to the ambiguity and the weaker underlying document representations).
+The dense retrieval method suffers from a greater performance drop compared to sparse retrieval.
+Having VLP rerank the top 20 sources predicted by CLIP doubles F1, which holds promise for a future of large-scale coarse-to-fine retrieval that strikes a better accuracy-efficiency balance.
+See Appendix D for additional retrieval results.